manjarisaxena/manjari-saxena-jecrc-celebal-excellence-intern/README.md

 This repository showcases my learning journey as a **Celebal Excellence Intern (CEI)**, highlighting practical implementations across **Data Science, Machine Learning, Deep Learning, Computer Vision, Time Series Forecasting, Natural Language Processing, and Generative AI** through hands-on projects and real-world problem solving.

-Each week's project reflects progressive learning—from Python fundamentals and machine learning to deep learning, NLP, computer vision, autoencoders, and modern Generative AI concepts.
+Each week's project reflects progressive learning—from Python fundamentals and machine learning to deep learning, NLP, computer vision, autoencoders, and modern Generative AI concepts, culminating in a deployed full-stack RAG application.

 If you find this repository helpful, feel free to ⭐ **Star** the repository.